ubergarm/RottenEconomy/README.md

 * If you get a crash first time, check RAM is >= 6144MB, you have OptiFine, and try again usually fixes it!
 * Spartan Shield bash does not work with Epic Fight battle stance
 * Some armor models and other minor visual glitches with Epic Fight battle stance
+* Sometimes opening the Voxel Map (`m` key) crashes the client
+* Trying to visualize the Alchemistry multiblock structures may crash client
 * Cyberware and ReWIRED Cyber and Necrotic Arms and Legs mess up Epic Fight animations (Work-around: `B:"Enable changes to player model (missing skin, missing limbs, Cybernetic limbs)"=false` in `cyberware.cfg`)

-* If your client stutters and uses excess CPU its likely due to Java Garbage Collection, you can tune some Java Arguments when starting the client for your PC e.g.:
+* If your client stutters and uses excess CPU its likely due to Java Garbage Collection which you can tune like this:
 `-Xms4G -XX:+UseConcMarkSweepGC -XX:+CMSIncrementalMode -XX:MaxGCPauseMillis=200 -XX:ParallelGCThreads=4`

 ## References